tempevictor/ML_for_DNA_storage/readme.md

 bash metrics.sh <basecall_dir> <ref_file>
 ```

 `basecall_dir`: the output directory containing the results of the basecaller in inference mode.
-Inside it, fasta outputs are called out.fasta
+Inside it, fasta outputs are called out.fasta.
-`ref_file`: reference file, must be a fasta file
+`ref_file`: reference file, must be a fasta file.

 The results of interest are in a file called performance.txt

-#### Data
+### Data

 Original data including 3XR6: https://github.com/helixworks-technologies/dos

-Toy dataset containing files ready to use for training and fitlered fast5s: https://drive.google.com/drive/folders/10KBVDsusPEa-cnV_SHONaf9jDzupnoc5?usp=sharing
+Toy dataset containing files ready to use for training as well fitlered fast5s: https://drive.google.com/drive/folders/1qIYMfiVnv2MPhUnBnH3Kmp2_b8mWlPcS?usp=sharing